andymeneely/squib/docs/dsl/png.rst

 width
   default: ``:native``

   the pixel width that the image should scale to.
 Supports :doc:`/units`.
 When set to ``:native``, uses the DPI and units of the loaded SVG document.
 Using ``:deck`` will scale to the deck width.
 Using ``:scale`` will use the ``height`` to scale and keep native the aspect ratio.
 Scaling PNGs is not recommended for professional-looking cards, and up-scaling a PNG will throw a warning in the console (see :doc:`/config`).
+Supports :doc:`/units` and :doc:`/shorthands`.

 height
   default: ``:native``

   the pixel height that the image should scale to.
 Supports :doc:`/units`.
 When set to ``:native``, uses the DPI and units of the loaded SVG document.
 Using ``:deck`` will scale to the deck height.
 Using ``:scale`` will use the ``width`` to scale and keep native the aspect ratio.
 Scaling PNGs is not recommended for professional-looking cards, and up-scaling a PNG will throw a warning in the console (see :doc:`/config`).
+Supports :doc:`/units` and :doc:`/shorthands`.

 alpha
   default: 1.0